 - we did receive some negative comments about the scheme, but compared to the number of people that use the route every week the numbers of people complaining are very small.

 Who can use the Car Share Lane?

 The following vehicles are allowed to use the lane:

 - cars, vans and light goods vehicles (under 7.5 tonnes) carrying at least one person in addition to the driver;

 - emergency vehicles;

 - heavy goods vehicles (over 7.5 tonnes); and

 - hackney carriages – whether carrying passengers or not.

 Vehicles NOT allowed to use the car share lane are:

-Following the 36 month trials, the Lane became permanent on 18 November 2010.
-We will continue to monitor its use and work with West Midlands Police to look at locations where we need more enforcement.
+Following the 36 month trial, the lane became permanent on 18 November 2010.
+We will continue to monitor its use and work with West Midlands Police on enforcement.
 In the longer term we will be looking at whether the lane can be opened up to vehicles that use clean fuel technologies such as electric or hydrogen powered cars.